 I met Jane in 1990 at a rape crisis center.
 A rape survivor herself, she manages a rape crisis center answering hot line calls from new victims of age-old crimes.
 A typical week includes a young babysitter raped when a man fooled her into letting him in the door.
 Then a college girl who’d been drugged and gang-raped.
 Next, a girl whose dream-date became a nightmare date rape.
 Finally, a woman with three toddlers and trapped in a violent marriage.

-I met Jane when I began switching from coaching boxing for martial artists to teaching rape and kidnap prevention for women and children as she'd send rape survivors to me for rape-prevention self-defense lessons.
-All rape survivors should call these experts for help with lingering, subconscious problems - even if the crime happened long ago.
+I met Jane when I began switching from coaching boxing for martial artists to teaching rape and kidnap prevention for women and children.
+She'd send rape survivors with acute PTSD to me for private rape-prevention self-defense lessons (of course, with two female rape crisis center staffers joining us).
+All rape survivors should call their local rape crisis center for help with lingering, subconscious problems - even if the crime happened long ago.

 Immersed in domestic violence as a child, and having taught self-defense to countless crime survivors, I noticed that rapists, stalkers, and batterers are basically all the same: delusional bullies imposing their "self-entitlement" on victims, and each often commits all three offenses at one time or another.
 (They all rate high on the Psychopath Check List explained in Predatory Mind.)